 - Making snap judgments, resulting in rash decisions

 - Constant need for reassurance or approval

 - Self-centered, always needing to be the center of attention

 - Changing emotions

 Relationship Challenges Associated with HPD

-While people with HPD can be inspirational leaders, they often make rash business decisions because they are impulsive, unpredictable, impatient and easily bored.
-At their best, they can revitalize companies and provide the necessary momentum for start-ups, mergers and acquisitions, however, they can also create instability, chaos and distress in the workplace.
+People with HPD can be inspirational leaders.
+But because they can be impulsive, they may also make rash business decisions.
+They revitalize companies and provide the necessary momentum for start-ups, mergers and acquisitions.
+Yet, they can also create instability and chaos in the workplace.